Code-Institute-Submissions/ms1_overuse_injuries/README.md

   * The full responsive navigation bar includes links to the Logo, Home, Common Injuries and Feedback page and is identical in each page to allow for easy navigation.

-  * This navigation bar that transforms as a hamburger menu for smaller devices.
+  * This navigation bar transforms as a hamburger menu for smaller devices.

-* Footer
+* The Footer

   <img src="assets/readme_img/footer_ss.jpg" width="250">

   * Footer has a same color scheme as a navigation bar to keep the web site consistency.

-  * It also provides logo that is linked to the landing page and social media links which will open in a new window.
+  * It also provides logo that is linked to the landing page and social media links which will open in a new tab.

-  * It also has a disclailer line that disappears with the screen size is smaller to avoid congestion.
+  * The footer has a disclailer line which disappears with the screen size is smaller to avoid congestion.

-* Landing Page
+* The Landing Page

   <img src="assets/readme_img/index_page.jpg" width="300">

   * This page summarises the topic and the purpose of this web site

-  * The landing page has a title followed by Hero image with title inside on the top of the page.
+  * The landing page has a title followed by Hero image with overlay text.

-  * Summary of the topic follows the Hero image to explain what is web site is about.
+  * Summary of the topic follows the Hero image to provide general idea about the subject.

-  * This page also provides large buttons with related photos beside them that links each section in common injury page.
+  * The page also provides large buttons with related photos beside them that links each section in common injury page.

 * Common injuries Page

   <img src="assets/readme_img/injuries_ss.jpg" width="300">

-  * Top of the page has the links to each injuries section in the page.
-Each link has a associated image beside it to match the landing page to have consistency but the shorter height to give more space to the paragraph below.
+  * Top of the page has the links to common injuries categorised by different parts of the body which are listed below within the page.
+Each link has a associated image beside it for more visual approach.

+  * Links are identical to the ones in the index page except they have the shorter height to give more space to the paragraphs below.

+  * Each of the heading list has a large icon to represent the category to allow the user to see exactly which part the list would be applicable to.

 * Feedback page
   <img src="assets/readme_img/feedback_ss.jpg" width="300">

-  * This page is made for a user who wishes to contact us to express their opinion or share their stories.
+  * This page allows a user to contact us to express their opinion or share their stories.
-The page is made it simple so that a user doesn't get hesitation making a contact.

-  *  By the feedback from the mentor, this feedback page design was changed to a minimal looks for easier and clearer entry.
+  * The feedback page layout was changed from the wireframe as there was a suggenstion to keep the page simple and clear for the purpose.

+  *  This page allows the user to communicate with us by filling the infomataion and click the large submit button.

 ## Features Left to Implement